 Life in Ethiopia

 Ethiopia is currently ranked 175 out of 191 countries and territories in the Human Development Index (HDI), one of the poorest and most drought-prone countries in the world, with more than a quarter of its population living below the International Poverty Line ($2.15 per day).

 Many children and their families face a daily struggle for survival, particularly in rural areas where most Ethiopians live.
 Recurring periods of severe drought and unpredictable rainfall make it almost impossible for people to grow enough food, causing widespread poverty and hunger.
 In Ethiopia, 36.8% of children under five have stunted growth.

-An ongoing civil conflict in Tigray is devastating the people of the region and destroying infrastructure, leading to food and fuel shortages.
-More than 150,000 destitute and traumatised people – including children who have lost their parents – have sought refuge in the region’s capital, Mekelle.
+A two-year civil conflict in Tigray devastated the people of the region and destroyed infrastructure, leading to food and fuel shortages.
+More than 150,000 destitute and traumatised people – including children who had lost their parents – sought refuge in the region’s capital, Mekelle.

 Mary's Meals in Ethiopia

 Mary’s Meals has been serving school meals in Ethiopia since 2017.

 We work with a trusted local partner to provide meals to children in the troubled Tigray region in the north-east of the country, close to the Eritrean border.

 The Tigray region was torn apart by a major conflict, and many of those who were displaced by the fighting have only recently been able to return to their villages.
 Following more than three years of disruption to their education, children are returning to the classroom in huge numbers and we have recently reinstated our school feeding programme across the region.
 We are reaching more than 20,000 children with much-needed daily meals every school day.